atomicmaster/setup_linux_env/README.md

 # setup_linux_env
- Ansible project to slightly save on time when setting up a new linux install
+ Ansible project to slightly save on time when setting up a new ParrotOS install